 This Patagonia packing list helps you make the most of your space and weight:

-Because of the differences in temperatures, you’ll want to bring lots of layers.
+Because of the differences in temperatures, you’ll want to include lots of layers in your travel capsule wardrobe.
 Learn about layering here.
 A mix of short-sleeve and long sleeve basic cotton t-shirts and a few sports bras will be good.
 You can sleep in one of the t-shirts, or your bottom and top base layer.

 Merino wool is the recommended material for the base layer as it’s very warm and dries quickly when wet.
 Read more about how to choose the best fabrics for travel.